 If you’d like to get my free PDF Suggested Recovery Check-In Items for weekly couples check-ins, click here.

 Want to connect with other partners from across the globe to share experience, support, strength, and hope (and get 2 Live Q&A Calls with me every month)?

-Then, I’d love for you to join my Partner’s Healing & Empowerment Online Forum
+Then, I’d love for you to join my Partner’s Healing & Empowerment Online Community

 Get all the details and join online today here.

 If you’d like to receive blog posts just as soon as they happen, enter your email address now in the Subscribe to Blog via Email form on the right of this page.